Together Home Banner with Gradient.png

 Together Home

-For The People is launching Together Home to raise awareness about the unique challenges incarcerated women face, and to support prosecutors in facilitating the safe release of women from prison.
-We are supporting District Attorney’s offices in implementing gender-specific case review to look back at women’s cases.
-We are also working with leading reentry providers to ensure that women returning home do not only survive, but thrive longterm.
+Nearly 200,000 women are incarcerated in the United States.
+We are committed to finding those who are ready to come home.
+Together Home raises awareness about the unique challenges incarcerated women face and supports prosecutors in facilitating the safe release of women from prison.
+We support District Attorney’s offices in implementing gender-specific case review to look back at women’s cases.
+We also work with leading reentry providers to ensure that women returning home are set up for success in the long term.

 Fast Facts